zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 If you press a tapped hold-tap again within `quick-tap-ms` milliseconds, it will always trigger the tap behavior.
 This is useful for things like a backspace, where a quick tap+hold holds backspace pressed.
 Set this to a negative value to disable.
 The default is -1 (disabled).

-#### `global-quick-tap`
+#### `global-quick-tap-ms`

-If `global-quick-tap` is enabled, then `quick-tap-ms` will apply not only when the given hold-tap is tapped, but for any key tapped before it.
+If `global-quick-tap-ms` is like `quick-tap-ms` however it will apply for _any_ key tapped before it.
 This effectively disables the hold-tap when typing quickly, which can be quite useful for homerow mods.
 It can also have the effect of removing the input delay when typing quickly.

-For example, the following hold-tap configuration enables `global-quick-tap` with a 125 millisecond `quick-tap-ms` term.
+For example, the following hold-tap configuration enables `global-quick-tap-ms` with a 125 millisecond term, alongside a regular `quick-tap-ms` with a 200 millisecond term.

 ```
 gqt: global-quick-tap {